Hello world! Please change me in Site Preferences -> This Category/Section -> Lower Description Bar

 But if your score is already falling–because you are slipping late or because your debts are so high–your fresh start will help your credit score!

 I know you are not going to believe this–if it’s just me talking.
-So I need to direct you to two different studies done by branches of the Federal Reserve.
+So I need to direct you to two different studies done by branches of the Federal Reserve and a seventeen years study by the Consumer Finance Protection Bureau.

 “The individuals who go bankrupt experience a sharp boost in their credit score after bankruptcy.”